 Anticipation is an amazing thing.
 I remember a study being done once on the fact that people who go on holidays actually get more joy anticipating the holiday that going on in.
 That may be the case, but I still get giddy waiting for next season's clothes and upon arrival, the endless combinations they provide.

-The 70s has always been one of my favourite style decades.
-This period compressed such a wide variety of ideas, style-wise, that it seemed fashion took a radical turn every couple of years; from brightly coloured polyester, playful knits, paisley and the ever-present bellbottoms in the early years, to the mid-70s when denim reigned supreme and khaki and drill cotton were de rigour, down to the latter part of the decade where everything got looser and more folky.
+This season, I'm coveting 70s fashions , now back in full force.
+They have always been one of my favourite style decades - a period compressed such a wide variety of ideas style-wise, that it seemed fashion took a radical turn every couple of years; from brightly coloured polyester, playful knits, paisley and the ever-present bellbottoms in the early years, to the mid-70s when denim reigned supreme and khaki and drill cotton were de rigour, down to the latter part of the decade where everything got looser and more folky.

-From Chanel, Saint Laurent and Tom Ford, to Gucci, Sonia Rykel and Dries Van Noten everyone seems to have taken the retro route for the European spring/summer ’15 season.
-So it’s time once again, to get out those flares, dust off your suede and prep that lamé.
+From Chanel, Saint Laurent and Tom Ford, to Gucci, Sonia Rykel and Dries Van Noten everyone seems to have taken the retro route for the European spring/summer ’15 season - it's time once again to get out those flares, dust off your suede and prep that lamé.

 For this story, I played with some groovy, transeasonal items coming our way for autumn that will work dressed up or down.

 This multi-tiered dress evokes languid Indian summers with its pretty pastel tones and lace cutouts.
 Pair with tan everything.(Zimmermann dress, Jerome Dreyfuss bag & Panama Hat co. hat.)

 Now is the time to swap your skinnies for flares - the new cuts and stretchier fabrics are suprisingly slimming and flattering.